starfederation/datastar/sdk/README.md

 data: fragments </div>
 ```

 `MergeFragments` is a helper function to send HTML fragments to the browser to be merged into the DOM.
+To remove fragments, use the `remove` merge mode.

 #### Args